FractionEstate/cardano-base-rust/.github/tasks/phase-00-workspace-roadmap.md

       validated comprehensive test harnesses for Ed25519, ECDSA Secp256k1, and Schnorr Secp256k1.
 All 31 tests passing (100%).
 RFC 8032, RFC 6979, and
       BIP340 compliance validated.
 Documented in `PHASE_04_COMPLETION_REPORT.md`.
+- 06-10-2025-time-21:05: Repaired `.devcontainer/devcontainer.json` by restoring
+      the base image and Rust feature wiring so contributors can rebuild the container without manual tweaks.
+Validated JSON structure locally and documented the rebuild flow in the root `README.md`.

 ---